jhpyle/docassemble/_docs/interviews.md

 If the user is logged in, however, then when the user logs in again, the user will resume the interview where he left off.

-When a user starts a new interview, a new "variable store" is created.
-A variable store is a [Python dictionary] containing the names of the variables that get defined during the course of the interview, such as `favorite_animal` in the example interview above.
-The variable store is saved on the **docassemble** server.

 [demonstration page]: {{ site.baseurl }}/demo.html
 [tutorial]: {{ site.baseurl }}/docs/helloworld.html